alanzplus/CodeBox/README.md

 A constant time LFU implmentation based on paper [An O(1) algorithm for implementing the LFU cache eviction scheme](http://dhruvbird.com/lfu.pdf).

 ### Iterative Transformer
-A really tiny and simple framework for writing iterative program in a recursive like fashion.
+[IterativeTransformer](https://github.com/alanzplus/Sandbox/blob/master/java/algorithm-tool-box/src/main/java/org/zlambda/sandbox/algtoolbox/IterativeTransformer.java) is a really tiny and simple framework (40 lines of code) for writing iterative program in a recursive like fashion.

 For example, given the following binary tree data structure